electroglyph/atheriz/atheriz/web/static/webclient/css/README.md

-You can replace the CSS files for Evennia's webclient here.
+This directory contains the CSS for the Atheriz webclient.

+- `xterm.css` - base terminal styling.

-You can find the original files in `evennia/web/static/webclient/css/`
+You can replace or extend these files to customize the client's appearance.
+The server-to-client message protocol is documented in `docs/12_webclient.md`.